-Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 8 for children charged with murder or a sexual offense; 10 for all other offenses.
-17 Yes.
-Minors: (1) 16+ years of age charged with murder or attempted murder; (2) charged with a felony that resulted in a death or bodily harm arising from actions amounting to a school shooting or attack; or (3) were previously convicted in criminal court.
-Yes.
-Minors: (1) 14+ years of age charged with felony; (2) 13+ years of age charged with murder or attempted murder; (3) 14+ years of age who escape or attempt to escape from a juvenile detention facility.
-No.
+Minimum Age of Juvenile Court Jurisdiction Maximum Age for Charging Youth in Juvenile Court Automatic Transfers or Permits Direct File Discretionary Transfers Requirement for Court to Consider Trauma or Past Victimization Summary 8 for children charged with murder or a sexual offense; 10 for all other offenses.
+17. Yes.
+Minors: (1) 16+ years of age charged with murder or attempted murder; (2) charged with a felony that resulted in a death or bodily harm arising from actions amounting Yes.
+Minors: (1) 14+ years of age charged with felony; (2) 13+ years of age charged with murder or attempted murder; or (3) 14+ years of age who escape or attempt to escape No.